What Is Bad Debt Expense? How To Calculate and Record Bad Debt (With Examples)

 The accounts receivable aging method is a subset of the percentage of receivables method.
 Here instead of using one average value to determine your percentage of uncollectible receivables, you’ll assign a collection probability to each of your AR aging categories.

 You’ll calculate your bad debt allowance for each aging bucket then add these totals all together to find your ending balance.
+For this method, you’ll first need to create an AR aging report.
+Here's an example of an accounts receivable aging report with collection probabilities that add up to a total bad debt reserve.

-The accounts receivable aging method offers an advantage because it gives AR teams a more exact basis for estimating their uncollectibles.
+The accounts receivable aging method offers an advantage because it gives accounts receivable teams a more exact basis for estimating their uncollectibles.
 The final collection probability is however still an average and individual outstanding accounts could skew calculations.
 For instance, Customer A might routinely clear 100% of bills within 30-60 days, but Customer B might have a tendency to default.

 Bad debt expense calculator